TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

 .. class:: PathFinder

    A :term:`Finder` for :data:`sys.path` and package ``__path__`` attributes.
-   This class implements the :class:`importlib.abc.MetaPathFinder` ABC.
+   This kundi implements the :class:`importlib.abc.MetaPathFinder` ABC.

-   Only class methods are defined by this class to alleviate the need for instantiation.
+   Only kundi methods are defined by this kundi to alleviate the need for instantiation.

    .. classmethod:: find_spec(fullname, path=None, target=None)